mendix/widgets-resources/packages-native/listview-swipe/README.md

-# Maps widget
+# ListView Swipe widget

-Show locations on an interactive map.
+Show controls on swipe for an interactive list view.